 Delivery of each module will last six weeks, followed by two weeks to submit course work.
 Marks will be returned two weeks after submission.

-The second module is Leadership and Strategic Thinking for Commodity Based Industries
+Module 2: Leadership and Strategic Thinking for Commodity Based Industries.

 Credit Value: 10